The Ultimate Guide to The California Inheritance Law with a Will

 A surviving spouse is the first to be eligible to receive an inheritance under the California Inheritance Law.
 This includes all property and assets of the deceased spouse, as well as any income or benefits earned by the deceased spouse during their lifetime.
 Therefore:

-• If there is a spouse but no children, parents or siblings, all community property and separate property would go to the spouse.
+If there is a spouse but no children, parents, or siblings

 Extended Family